vinitb809/Data-Visualization/README.md

 •	The dataset used for visualisation is of Olympic Games including the games from the year 1896 to 2016.
 •	Dataset has been downloaded from www.kaggle.com and originally it is scrapped from www.sports-reference.com.
 •	The Dataset includes the 271116 entries with different 15 attributes where each row corresponds to an individual participant competing in an individual Olympic event.
 Below are the attributes present in the Dataset.
-•	In this dataset I am considering

       1. ID - Unique number for each athlete
       2. Name - Athlete's name